mohdanishh/gcj-templates/README.md

 ```bash
 bash run.sh
 ```
 to run the codes.
 It compiles the codes, generate testcases and then runs two programs with the generated testcases and finally compares the difference between their outputs.
-If there is no error, it should produce output something like this(tested on i7-7700 CPU, 3.6GHz x 8).
+If there is no error, it should produce output something like this(tested on i7-7700K).
 ```bash
 Running single threaded